Frequently Asked Questions

-How does Free Spirit's coaching differ from therapy and life coaching?
+How does Free Spirit Coaching differ from other therapy and life coaching?

 Why is Confidentiality important?

-One of the biggest reasons therapy works so well is that the psychologist is legally and ethically mandated to maintain confidentiality (with some exceptions).
+One of the biggest reasons therapy works so well is that the psychologist is legally and ethically mandated to maintain confidentiality (with a few exceptions).
 Clients are able to open up much easier when they know their information will be protected.
+Our confidentiality also applies to teenagers even though they're minors.
 Only licensed mental health professionals are required to maintain confidentiality.

 Attaining a better understanding of yourself, your goals and values